 Please note that the data blocks for BRT, SPC, BLB and IRT are only present in the data stream if the corresponding bit in the Flags byte is set to 1, as indicated by the footnotes in the structure table.

 4.25.2 SEND_LEV2_DATA command (171)

 This command is used to retrieve the current atmospheric data samples.
-The data block is structured as follows:
+The command structure is as follows: